APPLICATION

 Application with virtual relations

-Note that although we have 5 CAS statements in this Application, only 3 new topics will be created in the configured Store: visit_freq, popular_pages and cross_region_pages .
-Virtual relations' records are not persisted in any topic and are only fed to subsequent queries which are referring them.
+Note that although we have 5 CSAS statements in this application, only 3 new topics are created in the configured store:

 BEGIN APPLICATION app